 The tour was particularly varied: there were extremely long and exhausting stages, but also short and relaxing ones.
 There were easy to walk sections, but also challenging via ferrata (climbing routes).
 We ran through rain and snowstorms, but also at 34°C. We passed lush meadows, rocky scree slopes, icy glaciers, vertical rock faces, raging torrents, breath-taking mountain ridges, steep summits, hidden valleys, small mountain villages, inviting cities, …

-However, one thing has certainly not changed: mountain climbing is and remains our greatest passion and it is wonderful to be able to share it with eachother!
-What could be our next goal?
+However, one thing has certainly not changed: mountain climbing is and remains our greatest passion and it is wonderful to be able to share it with each other!
+What could be our next goal? –> Check out our 5-day hike through the Triglav National Park

 Here are a few impressions of our crossing of the Alps: